 Gary: Don’t ask me, I’m barely awake.

-Nicol: The Krotons heads are spinning now.
-They must be grinding up some more pepper.
+Nicol: The Krotons’ heads are spinning again.
+They must be grinding more pepper.

-The episode concludes with a very familiar image.
+And then the episode concludes with a familiar image.

 Sue: It’s the crack!
 It’s Moffat’s crack!